raae/queen.raae.codes/content/queen-emails/2022-01-27-plugins/index.md

 We've all been there; you just want to source a little here, create some pages there, and then before you know it, your gatsby-node.js is _as long as a bad year_ (Norwegian proverb).

 Code files becoming too long is not unique to gatsby-node.js.
-But with gatsby-node.js, you may solve it the Gatsby way using plugins.
+But there is a Gatsby way to solve it: plugins.

 "But I have no idea how to publish a plugin!"